Allen, South Dakota

-Allen (Lakota: Wagmíza Wakpála; "corn creek") is a census-designated place on the Pine Ridge Indian Reservation in Bennett County, South Dakota, United States, that was named for the Allen Township (civil township), which it encompasses.
+Allen is a census-designated place on the Pine Ridge Indian Reservation in Bennett County, South Dakota, United States, that was named for the Allen Township (civil township), which it encompasses.
 As of the 2020 census, the CDP had a population of 460.
 It is one of two places which are closest to the North American continental pole of inaccessibility.

 History

 The CDP is named for the Allen Township, which in turn was named for Charles W. Allen, the town's first merchant.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.9 sqmi, all land.

 Allen has been assigned the ZIP code 57714 throughout the CDP.

 In North America, the continental pole of inaccessibility is between Kyle and Allen, located 1650 km from the nearest coastline at 43.36°N 101.97°W.

 Demographics

 2020

-As of the census of 2020. there were 460 people and 84 households in the CDP.
+As of the census of 2020, there were 460 people and 84 households in the CDP.
 The population density was 117.9 sqmi.
 There were 87 housing units (84 occupied) at an average density of 22.2 sqmi.
 The racial makeup of the CDP was 0.87% White, 98.91% Native American, and 0.22% from two or more races.
 Hispanic or Latino of any race were 1.52% of the population.